 Narration isn’t the only sound element you need to consider.
 You also want to think about music.
 Some video tutorials don’t include music at all; for example, if you’re walking a customer through a very complicated technical process, music may serve as a distraction, not an enhancement.
 However, in many cases music can improve the video experience.

 The most important thing about your music selection is that it matches the style of the video.
-Imagine how bizarre it would be to watch an uplifting video on how to teach your dog to sit with an intense Berlioz track in the background.
+Imagine how bizarre it would be to watch an uplifting video on how to teach your dog to sit with an intense heavy metal track in the background.
 The experience would be distracting and jarring – not what you want from a tutorial video.
 Something upbeat would be much more appropriate in that context.

 Buzzfeed does this perfectly on their @buzzfeedtasty Instagram account in this short and sweet video tutorial that shows viewers how to make the perfect Manhattan cocktail.

 When selecting music for your video, you have several options.
 You can hire someone to compose music specifically for your video, or you can find an existing song to use.
 Lucky for you, finding the right music for your video doesn’t have to be expensive.
-Check out our post on the best royalty free music sites to find the perfect tunes for your tutorial.

 7. Focus on quality